FlowFuse/website/src/blog/2024/09/node-red-if-else-logic-guide.md

 ### Handling Multiple Flows with Node-RED's Function Node

-We’ve seen how to handle a simple one-way flow using If-Else logic with function node, but what if you need to direct messages along different paths based on various conditions or evaluate multiple values while using function node?
+We’ve seen how to handle a simple one-way flow using If-Else logic with a function node, but what if you need to direct messages along different paths based on various conditions or evaluate multiple values while using a function node?
 In such cases, the Function node in Node-RED provides the flexibility to write complete JavaScript code, enabling more complex decision-making.
-Additionally, the Function node supports setting it for multiple output ports, which allows you to route messages to different destinations based on different conditions.
+Additionally, the Function node supports setting it for multiple output ports, which allows you to route messages to different destinations based on various conditions.

 Let’s update our example to handle multiple values.
 In this scenario, we will incorporate both temperature and humidity into our decision-making process.
 We will use multiple output ports in the Function node to route messages based on different conditions.